facebook

 If I need to take the bridging programme, how much will it cost and how long will it take?

-The duration and cost of the bridging programmes will depend on the type and nature of the part-time degree course that you apply for.
+The duration and cost of the bridging programmes will depend on the type and nature of the part-time degree course you apply for.
 The duration is expected to be between six months to a year.
 The fee will not be more expensive than undergraduate modules of comparable duration.
 You may wish to check with the relevant institution for more details.

 How do I get more information on the next run of the course?